DLLs in Visual C++

 Describes explicit and implicit linking to a DLL.

-Discusses DLL initialization code that must execute when your DLL loads.
+Discusses DLL initialization code (such as allocating memory) that must execute when your DLL loads.

 Describes how the run-time library performs the DLL startup sequence.